Internal Audit

 Services

-Our Annual Internal Audit Plan focuses on the following areas:
+Our Annual Internal Audit Plan focuses on providing assurance or advisory services in the following focus areas:

 Who gets audited?

-Each year, in order to decide which areas are to be audited, the Internal Audit team undertake a detailed risk-based planning process which involves engagement across multiple key stakeholders and utilises multiple information sources.
-An Annual Internal Audit Plan is then endorsed internally by the Vice-Chancellor’s Risk and Compliance Committee and the Vice-Chancellor’s Committee and is approved by the Senate Risk and Audit Committee.
+Each year, in order to decide which areas are to be audited, the Internal Audit team undertake a detailed risk-based planning process, which involves engagement across multiple key stakeholders and utilises multiple information sources.
+An Annual Internal Audit Plan is then endorsed internally by the University Senior Executive Team and is approved by the Senate Risk and Audit Committee in November each year.
+The approved plan is communicated to the relevant responsible areas in preparation for scheduling and commencement of the audits in the new year.

 The Audit Plan is reviewed regularly to ensure scheduled audits remain relevant and up-to-date with the operational and strategic needs of UQ.